 - Drug dependence.
 Teens who abuse drugs are at increased risk of serious drug use later in life.

 - Serious health problems.
-In high doses, Ecstasy can interfere with the body's ability to regulate temperature and cause liver, kidney and heart failure.
-Use of methamphetamine can cause heart and neurological damage, psychotic behavior and aggression.
-Chronic use of inhalants can cause brain or nerve damage and harm the heart, lungs, liver and kidneys.
-In addition, abuse of prescription or over-the-counter medications can cause depression, respiratory distress, cardiac distress and seizures.
+Ecstasy can cause liver damage and heart failure.
+High doses of or chronic use of methamphetamine can cause psychotic behavior.
+Chronic use of inhalants can harm the heart, lungs, liver and kidneys.
+Abuse of prescription or over-the-counter medications can cause respiratory distress and seizures.

 Talking about teen drug abuse

-It can be difficult to talk to your teen about drug abuse.
-Start by choosing a comfortable time and setting.
+It can be hard to talk to your teen about drug abuse.
+Start by choosing a comfortable time and setting when you're unlikely to be interrupted.
 If you're anxious, share your feelings with your teen.
 You might also consider sharing the responsibility with another nurturing adult in your teen's life.

 - Discuss reasons not to abuse drugs.
 Avoid scare tactics.
 Emphasize how drug use can affect things important to your teen — such as sports, driving, health and appearance.
 Explain that even a teen can develop a drug problem.

 - Consider media messages.
 Some television programs, movies, websites or songs glamorize or trivialize drug use.
 Talk about what your teen has seen or heard.